|

 table cell, which is another topic):

-- A date can appear as the result of inserting
+- A date can appear as the result of

-then-current date if the document is opened in the future.
+date if the document is opened in the future.

 - A date can appear as a static string of

-text -- usually created by typing a date such as "Thursday, July 29, 2010" into the document.
-This means the date will
+text -- usually created by typing a date such as "Thursday, July 29, 2010"

-remain the same if you open the document in the future to edit
+the document in the future to edit or print it.

-Some confusion can result from these two different
+Some confusion can result from these two

-same on screen and on the printed page.
+the same on screen and on the printed page.

 For example, many templates (such as automated

-Projects in the File, New from Projects list) insert the current
+Projects in the File, New from Projects list) insert the current date

-way to help you create letters and similar form documents --
+help you create letters and similar form documents -- most of which are

-most of which are one-time affairs.
+one-time affairs.

 However, people often complain that when they

-re-open a document based on such a template at a later date --
+re-open a document based on such a template at a later date -- perhaps

-when the document was originally written.
+document was originally written.

-Also, if you insert a date with Insert, Date/Time
+Also, if you insert a date with Insert,

-document, not a string of (static) text.
+the document, not a string of (static) text.
 If you expected the

-latter, you might be annoyed when the date "spontaneously"
+latter, you might be annoyed when the date "spontaneously" changes the

-always reflects the current (system) date."
+current (system) date."

 The DATEREPL macro was designed to help remedy